thosgood/this-weeks-finds/markdown/101-151/week117.md

 into a topological space, and another functor that turns a space into a simplicial set called its "singular simplicial set".
-I also showed how to turn a simplicial set into a simplicial abelian group, and how to turn one of *those* into a chain complex\... or vice versa.
+I also showed how to turn a simplicial set into a simplicial abelian group, and how to turn one of *those* into a chain complex... or vice versa.

 As you can see, the key is to have lots of functors at your disposal, so you can take a problem in any given context - or more precisely, any